Yale Cancer Center

 Yale University School of Medicine New Haven, Connecticut

-The new Smilow Cancer Hospital at Yale-New Haven consolidates into one building all of the medical center’s cancer services, both inpatient and outpatient.
-It was designed with an explicit commitment to personalized cancer care, with each patient receiving a unique and comprehensive treatment plan.
-Multi-specialty teams dedicated to different forms of cancer are housed together in suites, facilitating collaboration among the disciplines involved in cancer treatment.
-The team is also available to provide telemedicine with experts at distant sites.
+Smilow Cancer Hospital cares for more patients in Connecticut than any other hospital in the state at its main location and the 10 Smilow Cancer Hospital Care Centers.
+The main hospital consolidates all of the medical center’s cancer services, both inpatient and outpatient, into one building.
+The facility opened in 2009 with an explicit commitment to personalized cancer care, with each patient receiving a unique and comprehensive treatment plan.
+Multispecialty teams dedicated to different types of cancer share clinic space, facilitating collaboration among all disciplines involved in cancer treatment.

-Other services provided at the Center include access to clinical trials covering most types of cancer and assistance for cancer survivors.
-When patients have completed their treatment, the Center offers services to them through the Connecticut Challenge Survivorship Clinic.
-The Clinic provides medical care, nutritional and lifestyle guidance, and support for cancer survivors throughout the state.
+Our patients also have access to a diverse set of clinical trials offering the most advanced treatment options for patients of all types of cancers.
+In addition, specialty programs in genetic counseling, cancer screening, palliative care, cardio-oncology, interventional oncology, cardio-dermatology, pain management, sexuality and intimacy, and nutrition are available for patients.
+When patients have completed their treatment, the Center offers services to them through a dedicated survivorship clinic.
+The clinic provides medical care, nutritional and lifestyle guidance, and support for cancer survivors throughout the state.

 * This profile was provided by Yale Cancer Center.